cristicismas/Overlay/README.md

 The content of the overlay is simply passed down as the __content__ prop.

-This can either be a string, an html <div> or even a component as <Component />.
+This can either be a string, an html div or even a react component.

 #### Styling